cloudcreate-dk/essentials-project/components/foundation/README.md

 `PostgresqlDurableQueues` and `MongoDurableQueues` which both implement the `DurableQueues` interface.

 Each Queue is uniquely identified by its `QueueName`.
-Durable Queue concept that supports **queuing** a message on to a Queue.
+Durable Queue concept that supports **queuing** a `Message` on to a Queue.
 Each message is associated with a unique `QueueEntryId`.

+### Ordered Messages
+If you're queuing with `OrderedMessage` then, IF and only IF,  only a single cluster node is consuming from the Queue, such as with an `Inbox` or `Outbox` configured with `MessageConsumptionMode#SingleGlobalConsumer` (which uses a FencedLock to coordinate message consumption across cluster nodes) in order to be able to guarantee that `OrderedMessage`'s are delivered in `OrderedMessage#order` per `OrderedMessage#key` across as many `numberOfParallelMessageConsumers` as you wish to use.

 ### Transactional Queueing of a Message (supported by `PostgresqlDurableQueues` and `MongoDurableQueues`)